js-ferguson/gPMS/README.md

 ## Technologies used

 This project is predominantly written Python, using the Django framework.
 There are also a number of django extensions and python packages used as well, which are detailed in the requirements.txt.
 Some of the more notable ones include; django-phonenumber-field which integrates with the django orm and keeps phone numbers in a consistant format.
 Geopy, which uses the google maps geocoding api to geocode clinic locations.
 Whitenoise which is used to cache static files.
+Stripe, which provides an API for handling online payments.
 Underpinning the entire project is PostgreSQL, a relational database which both stores all the content on the site and provides full-text searching.

 JavaScript was used to implement all maps functions and is also used to manipulate the DOM on profile pages to switch between the regular view and updating the users/clinics details.